micahwalter/little-collection-api/README.md

 This is a little experiment.
 There is nearly no code in this thing yet.

-This just uses (https://rawgit.com/)[RawGit] to turn the collection data (https://github.com/cooperhewitt/collection)[Cooper Hewitt has published] as json files in a little mini-api.
+This just uses [RawGit](https://rawgit.com/) to turn the collection data [Cooper Hewitt has published](https://github.com/cooperhewitt/collection) as json files in a little mini-api.

 Right now, it just has two endpoints
 * /objects/object_id